 About 5KM after leaving the Gletscher aid station the 100KM runners will leave make a left turn leaving the 160KM course.
 They will head directly to the Kühboden aid station.
 From that aid station there's a long downhill into the lowest part of this course in Fieschertal at 1091 meter (3579').

 Once passing through Fieschertal the runners cross yet another suspension bridge the 280 meter (918 feet) suspension bridge Mühlebach-Fürgangen .
 Soon after that they'll arrive at the Mühlebach aid station where they can find their drop bag if they have one.

 From Mühlebach they run to Grengiols.
-Next up is "The Beast" a 1'128 meter (3,700ft) climb in the only 10.3km (6.4 miles) with 14 switchbacks.
+Next up is "The Beast" a 1300 meter (4260ft) climb in only 10.3km (6.4 miles) with 14 switchbacks.
 Soon runners find the Breithorn aid station.
-100km runners will then run down to the Binn aid station where runners can get their drop bag if they have one.
-The next 11.6 KM (7.2 miles) it's a long uphill, followed by a short downhill and a short uphill again to the Schäre aid station.
+100KM runners will then run down to the Binn aid station where runners can get their drop bag if they have one.
+The next 13.5km (8.3 miles) it's a long uphill, followed by a short downhill and a short uphill again to the Chäserstatt aid station.

-With a total elevation gain of 6,260 meters (20'540'), 100km runners will have a doable cutoff time of 26 hours.
+With a total elevation gain of 6740 meter (22110'), 100KM runners will have a cutoff time of 26 hours.